philnash/video-chat/README.md

+# Video Chat

+A simple video chat between two people as an example of how to connect two browsers via WebRTC using Twilio STUN/TURN infrastracture.

 This is an updated version of [this repo](https://github.com/philnash/video-chat).
 The update includes:
 * Replace Hapi with Express
 * Remove Google’s adapter.js library in favour of standard supported features